In northeast Seattle most of the neighborhood names are those of real estate developments such as Wedgwood, which originally was only a plat name.

 By the 1960s the Lobberegt gas station was in decline.
 It was torn down in 1969 for the building of a 7-Eleven convenience market, which was the latest commercial trend at that time.
 The 7-Eleven store lasted about ten years, then the building was used as the office of the Advance Real Estate company.

 In 1996 the Grateful Bread Bakery & Café moved into the remodeled 7-Eleven building at the northwest corner of NE 70th Street & 35th Avenue NE.
 Today Grateful Bread is a favorite coffee, soup, bread and lunch spot in the neighborhood.

 A traditional market at NE 70th Street

-After the Bert Lobberegt gas station at the northwest corner, the next building to be built at the NE 70th Street intersection was a small market on the southeast corner.
+After the Bert Lobberegt gas station which had been built in 1925 at the northwest corner, the next building to be built at the NE 70th Street intersection was a small market on the southeast corner.
 Petersen’s Super Cash Market occupied one-half of the building with Al’s Market Meats in the other half.
 Built in 1930, this market likely was successful as a convenience in the neighborhood.
 The next nearest butcher shop was the Morningside Market at 9118 35th Ave NE which was also divided into grocery + meat.

 The rise of gas stations along 35th Ave NE

 After the end of World War Two in 1945 there was a population boom in northeast Seattle and a corresponding increase in house-building and in car use.
 Northeast Seattle still had a lot of vacant lots for building houses, and developers like Albert Balch were building houses accessible to purchase with government loans for war veterans.
 Unlike Wallingford or other neighborhoods served by streetcar lines, northeast Seattle had no public transportation.
 For this reason, house construction by Balch and other developers reflected car ownership, with nearly all houses having garages.